Skip to main content

 1. Configuring your post type

 This defines where you want your StoryChief articles to be published.
 Typically you'd want to leave this on the default (post), but it might as well be something else.
-Custom post types like 'news' are pretty frequent as well.
+Custom post types like 'news' are frequently used as well.

 If you want to publish to multiple post types, head over to this article.